MicrosoftDocs/power-automate-docs/articles/minit/options.md

 To choose this option, follow these steps:

 1. In the checkbox next to **Keep process model in the cloud (preview)**, place a checkmark.
-1. select **Save**.
+1. Select **Save**.
 1. Restart the application as prompted.

 :::image type="content" source="media/options/options-download-checkmarked.png" alt-text="Screenshot of the 'Options' screen with 'Keep process model in cloud option' checked.":::

-When you check the option, these sections are marked in red:
+When you check the option, these sections are made:

 - Data storage location
 - Automatic download process data
-- hidden and not relevant after the application restart.
+- hidden and not relevant after the application restart

 ## Related information